Wendy Williams and Graves' Disease: What You Need to Know

 Around that time, her family also issued a statement that said: “Wendy has experienced complications regarding her Graves’ disease that will require treatment.
 Wendy will be under the strict supervision of her physicians, and as part of her care, there will be significant time spent in the hospital.”

 No further details were revealed about the nature of the complications Williams was experiencing, or the recommended treatment she would pursue.
 At that time, Williams’ date to return to her show was moved back again.
-As of early February of 2019, guest hosts were still filling in for Williams, and no date for her return to the show has been announced.
+Guest hosts filled in for Williams throughout February, and late in the month, it was announced that Williams would return to hosting the show on Monday, March 4, 2019.

 What triggers a hyperthyroidism relapse?